cwellsx/apis/ROADMAP.md

 </details>

-## Next -- Use it experimentally and improve the UI
+## Next -- Use experimentally and improve UI

-When application's UI runs "as designed", it's time to experiment to make it more usable.
+When it runs "as designed" then experiment to make it more usable.

-### Why -- Goals

-Making it useful will be challenging and rewarding.

 - The problem is that real-world code is large and difficult to navigate.
 - Graphical views are easily overwhelmed when showing more than a "toy" quantity of data

-### Expected -- deliverable

-- Genuinely useful tool for me to use, to explore a real codebase, and to share with colleagues

-### How

-To resolve this I expect to try it on real-world software and ask
+So try it on real-world software and ask,

-> How would I like to manipulate this view, to summarize, drill down into, and/or extract from this data?
+> How would I like to manipulate this view -- to summarize, drill down into, and/or extract from this data?

 I expect this experiment will rapidly develop a list of new UI features to be implemented.